mariolopezm/bootcamp-project/README.md

 # Angular 2 Bootcamp

 ## Description
-This technical course covers all the core concepts and guides you to build end-to-end Angular 2 applications, including the role of TypeScript, project setup, code structure, data binding, abstracted remote data calls through services, observables, routing and much more.
-This is the ideal starting point to understand and use Angular 2 effectively now.
-You’ll experience several demos and "code along" activities and be provided with the code throughout the workshop, as you learn how to build apps using Angular 2.
+This course covers all the core concepts and technical knowledge required to build professional Angular 2 applications.
+This bootcamp includes an introduction to SPA,  TypeScript, project setup, architecture, events, data binding, services, remote calls, observables, routing, modules among others.

+After taking this course you will understand how to use Angular 2 effectively by building a real world example.
+We will go through several hand-on exercises where you will grasp the main concepts of building a robust web application.

 ## Assistance Limit
 20 People